Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 ## Windows

 ####Prerequisites
+**Windows XP Users must** download the `Junction` tool from Microsoft (http://technet.microsoft.com/en-us/sysinternals/bb896768.aspx); Once the download has completed, open the zip file and copy `junction.exe` to `c:\windows\system32` then run it once by double clicking it in `Windows Explorer` or typing `junction` from a command prompt.
+This is just to get the license acceptance dialog out of the way before building brackets.

 * Visual Studio 2010 (preferred) or 2012 are required to build the project.
 The free Visual Studio Express works fine.
     * Note that if you're using VS 2010 or VS Express, you might need to install [Visual Studio 2010 SP1](http://www.microsoft.com/en-us/download/details.aspx?id=23691) to avoid link errors.